Getting Close to Retirement? Things to Think About.

-Once you’ve built a retirement nest egg, you’ll need a strategy for how to use your savings in retirement.
+Once you’ve built a retirement nest egg, you’ll need a strategy for use your savings in retirement.
 Here are some things to keep in mind.

 Choose investments that fit your stage of life